Satyam-Jaiswal/Virtual-Mouse/README.md

-# Airmouse 🖱️
+# Virtual Mouse 🖱️

 ![Python](https://img.shields.io/badge/Python%20-Python%203.8.1-yellowgreen?style=for-the-badge&logo=python)

-Airmouse concept is to provide new user experinece with the help of opencv2.
+Virtual Mouse concept is to provide new user experinece with the help of opencv2.
-Using this Airmouse you can control your mouse with the help of hand recognition.
+Using this Virtual Mouse you can control your mouse with the help of hand recognition.
 User can interact with computer with the help of hands without using physical mouse.
 <br>